 What are secured loans?

-Secured loans seek security from you are known as collateral.
+Secured loans seek security from you and are known as collateral.
 This can be an article of monetary value that the lender holds rights to until the loan is repaid.
-Loans against houses, gold, property and other tangible assets are characterised as secured loans.
+Loans against houses, gold, property, and other tangible assets are characterised as secured loans.
 Your inability to repay the loan may result in the lender selling your security to recover the amount loaned.
 Interest rates and processing fees are lower in the case of secured loans.

 What are unsecured loans?

 Unsecured loans do not require collateral.
-They are given based on your credit score and income and include options such as personal loan and student loans.
+They are given based on your credit score and income and include options such as loans and student loans.
 Your disciplined repayment of credit in the past, filing your tax returns on time, having a steady job and other factors usually render you eligible for an unsecured loan.
 Unsecured loans usually come with higher interest rates and processing fees as the lender, in such cases, takes on increased risk.

 Choosing between secured loans and unsecured loans

 To make an informed decision about picking secured loans or unsecured loans, here is how you can decide which type of loan is best suited for your needs.

 Collateral is the main component that allows you to apply for a secured loan.
 For example, you may pledge your house to borrow funds to start a company.
 Or you may pledge your investments (such as FDs or other securities) to avail of money.
 Lenders may have a minimum value for your collateral below which they do not accept security at times.
 Additionally, the value of your security will be higher than the loan amount offered to you.
 Keeping these things in mind, decide whether pledging security works for you.
 If you are not exposing yourself to risk by pledging a valuable asset, you can opt for this loan.